Sunday's Scottish Gossip

 Last updated on .From the section Scottish

-Long-serving Celtic winger James Forrest still has role to play at the club, despite having limited game time, says manager Ange Postecoglou.
+Long-serving Celtic winger James Forrest still has a role to play at the club, despite having limited game time of late, says manager Ange Postecoglou.
 (Sun)

 Postecoglou believes plastic pitches are not good for supporters as he prepares to take Celtic to face Kilmarnock on the artificial surface at Rugby Park.
 (Record)